Lozenge Tilings of a Hexagon and q-Racah Ensembles: Proof of general limit theorems

-The important feature of orthogonal polynomial ensembles is that the cumulants for linear statistics with polynomial test functions can be expressed in terms of a Jacobi matrix.
+The important feature of orthogonal polynomial ensembles is that the cumulants for linear statistics with polynomial test functions can be expressed in terms of the Jacobi matrix associated with the orthogonality weight.
 This idea was originally introduced in \cite{breuer2017central} and further extended to extended processes in \cite{duits2018global}.
-It is not hard to see that the same is true for the generalization to \eqref{eq:qOPE}, but not for polynomials but polynomials in $\mu_n$, as we will now explain.
-We will first discuss the one dimensional ensembles of type \eqref{eq:qOPE} and then the extended process of type \eqref{ensemble} later.
-We will only state the main observations, as the proofs follow
+It is not hard to see that the same is true for the generalization to \eqref{eq:qOPE}, but now for polynomials in $\mu_n$, as we will now explain.
+We will first discuss the one-dimensional ensembles of type \eqref{eq:qOPE} and then the extended processes of type \eqref{ensemble} later.
+We will only state the main observations, as the proofs follow almost verbatim.

 Let $J_n$ be the Jacobi matrix

 where $a_{j,n}$ and $b_{j,n}$ are the recurrence coefficients from \eqref{recurrence} for the polynomials satisfying \eqref{eq:orthogonality}.
 We will also need the projection matrix $P_n$ that is defined by $(P_n)_{ij}=1$ for $1\leq i=j\leq n$ and $(P_n)_{ij}=0$ otherwise.
 The complementary projection is defined by $Q_n=I-P_n$.